 Gubbed – It’s an odd term that some of you may not know the meaning of.

-However, in this simple guide, we’ll look at what gubbing means, how to avoid being gubbed and what to do if you already have gubbed accounts.
+In this simple guide we’ll look at what gubbed means, how to avoid being gubbed and what to do if you already have gubbed accounts.

-Let’s kick things off with a simple definition of what gubbing means.
+Let’s kick things off with a simple definition of what gubbed means.

 Gubbing or gubbed is the term gamblers and matched bettors use to describe when a bookmaker restricts their account in some way, usually by excluding them from promotions and/or free bets.

-If you’ve had it done to any of your accounts you’ll know how gut-wrenching it is when you receive an email saying your account has been gubbed.
+If you’ve experienced this with any of your accounts you’ll know how gut-wrenching it is when you receive an email saying your account has been gubbed.

 Being gubbed can be anything from a maximum stake limit to exclusion from all promotions.